Chat with AHA!

 Unlike soluble fibre, insoluble fibre doesn’t attract water.
 It stays intact as food moves through the gastrointestinal tract.
 Insoluble fibre adds bulk to the stool, which makes it easy to eliminate from the body, preventing chronic constipation and gut-related problems such as haemorrhoids.
 It consists of cellulose, hemicelluloses, and lignin, which are structural components of plant cell walls.
 Good sources of insoluble fibre include wheat bran, corn bran, rice bran, the skin of fruits and vegetable wholegrain, nuts and seeds, and dried beans.

-Aman Puri is a visionary and an entrepreneur with an aim to transform the sports, wellness and health industry.
-He aims to transform the world of sports nutrition in India with the objective of introducing high-quality supplements and to follow a unique vision of serving people of all age groups.
-Aman holds a Master’s degree in Environmental Studies and Development with Specialisation in Eating Habits, Health and Environment from the Ambedkar University, Delhi.
-He also holds Certifications from Nesta – USA as a Sports Nutrition Specialist, Kids Nutrition Specialist, Fitness Nutrition Specialist, Sleep Science Coach Certification and Sports Psychology Coach Certification.
+Aman Puri aims to transform the sports, wellness and health industry.
+He aspires to transform the world of sports nutrition in India with the objective of introducing high quality supplements and to follow a unique vision of serving people of all age groups.
+He is also the founder of a cycling club.
+He has a strong inclination towards sports and is an acclaimed International Mountain Biker and a Cross Country Duathlon Athlete.
+He holds certifications from Nesta – USA as a Sports Nutrition Specialist, Kids Nutrition Specialist, Fitness Nutrition Specialist, Sleep Science Coach Certification and Sports Psychology Coach Certification.

 Next Story